-The information resources in this subject guide have been identified to assist with research on how companies, governments, and societies respond strategically to the competitive environment of a globalizing economy.
-The fundamental mode of analysis of this research is typically through the delineation of supply chains or value chains within the structure of particular industries.
-This guide is designed for use by students within the Markets & Management Studies program at Duke and by researchers in Duke's Center on Globalization, Governance & Competitiveness.
+This subject guide identifies information resources that help research how companies, governments, and societies respond strategically to the competitive environment of a globalizing economy.
+The research typically delineates supply chains or value chains within the structure of particular industries.

-Become familiar with the Duke Libraries homepage (library.duke.edu) especially the tabs under "Search Resources".
+Become familiar with the Duke Libraries homepage (library.duke.edu) especially the options in the blue search box.